St Francis

 We have upgraded both the refrigerator and freezer on the St. Francis 44.

 The original 2.5 cubic ft RV refrigerator installed in the front of the galley was way too small for the style of cruising we do.
-So we replaced it with a custom made 8 cu ft front-opening refigerator with good insulation.
+So we replaced it with a custom made 8 cubic ft front-opening refigerator with good insulation.

 The factory-installed Minus 40 freezer is top loading and with about 4 cubic ft of interior volume.
 It is a nice unit, but we felt the BD35 air-cooled compressor was a little small.
 So we replaced the BD35 with the bigger BD50 with a Frigoboat keel cooler.
+Marrying the Frigoboat system to the original evaporator plate under the SS interior wasn’t easy and required some refrigerant plumbing silver solder work.
+It now uses about 60 aHrs a day, mainly because of its less-than-optimal insulation.

 Check out our Refrigeration page for more details on these upgrades.